E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - Companies planning aggressive scaling or regional expansion

-- Long-term players who value ownership and control
+- Long-term players who value ownership

-Singapore-Specific Considerations
+Singapore-Specific Factors

-Government Grants & Subsidies
+Government Grants

 Local Payment Integration

-Data Residency & Compliance
+Data Residency and Compliance

-- WooCommerce: Depends on your hosting provider; choose Singapore-based hosts for lower latency
+- WooCommerce: Depends on your hosting provider; choose Singapore-based hosts

 - Custom: You control data location and can ensure PDPA compliance from the ground up